portagon/lunchroulette/README.md

 The goal is to strengthen the Work@CrowdDesk even further.

 So, anybody can sign up for a specific day.
 Then you get randomly matched to 3 colleagues to have lunch.
 To avoid the endless discussions about where to have the perfect meal, the designated restaurant gets supplied to the group.

+### Corona Update
+As we cannot meet each other over lunch in person, it is now changed to a virtual coffee break.
+Let's stay together in these times :smile:

 > Developed with :heart: by CrowdDesk